-The Little Glory Baptist Church is an independent Baptist Church; that is, we are not a member of any union or fellowship.
-Immediately upon hearing such a statement, people begin to wonder:
+The Little Glory Baptist Church is unaffiliated (that is, we are not a member of any union or fellowship) ; that is, we are not a member of any union or fellowship.
+Immediately upon hearing such a statement, people begin to wonder how we are different from other Baptist churches and whether we are we a cult.

-The fact is, independent Baptist Churches have existed for a very long time.
-An independent Baptist Church is simply an independent, local congregation, committed to Biblical Christianity and, in particular, historic Baptist distinctives.
-We are independent in governance, but not isolationist.
+The fact is, unassociated Baptist Churches have existed for a very long time.
+They are simply an independent, local congregation, committed to Biblical Christianity and, in particular, historic Baptist distinctives.
+We believe in the autonomy of the local church, but this does not make us isolationist.
 We fellowship regularly with other churches of like mind, combining our efforts where we can, assisting one another when able.

 Oh!
 So you are a Baptist group?
 That’s another good question!
 Yes, we are Baptists!
 We believe in the baptism of believers only, by immersion.
 We believe that only baptised believers should be members of local churches.
 Charles Spurgeon, the great Prince of Preachers, who on October 28, 1887 resigned from the English Baptist Union and remained for the rest of his life an independent Baptist Pastor, wrote: